Looking to list your PhD opportunities? Log in here.

 Eligibility

-The PhD will be rooted in Engineering, but will be truly interdisciplinary, potentially requiring thesis examiners in Engineering and in Music Psychology, and with a focus on health research contexts.
-Applicants will have a strong interest in music technology, user interface design, socially engaged arts and/or health care.
+The PhD will be truly interdisciplinary, with supervisors in Engineering, Music Psychology and Nursing, and with a focus on Health Research contexts.
+Applicants will have a strong interest in music technology, user interface design, socially engaged arts, empirical research and/or health care.

 We are specifically looking for applicants who will view their cutting-edge PhD research project in the context of the overall vision of the ACRC, who are keen to contribute to tackling a societal grand challenge and who can add unique value to – and derive great benefit from – training in a cohort comprising colleagues with a very diverse range of disciplines and backgrounds.
 We advise prospective candidates to engage in dialogue with the named project supervisors and/or the Director of the Academy prior to submitting an application.